Top tips for parents if your child is starting school for the first time

 The first day of school can be an anxious milestone for parents and children alike.

-With Norfolk and Suffolk’s schools starting back this week after the long summer break, we asked parents for their top tips on how to make sure it goes smoothly for the four and five-year-old pupils starting in reception classes.
+With East Anglia’s schools starting back this week after the long summer break, we asked parents for their top tips on how to make sure it goes smoothly for the four and five-year-old pupils starting in reception classes.

 Here is their advice: